Nihaldhara/EsieaBoard/README.md

 ## Features

- - Club and Event Listings: The main board serves as a centralized hub where users can seamlessly explore an extensive array of student clubs and upcoming events.
+ - **Club and Event Listings**: The main board serves as a centralized hub where users can seamlessly explore an extensive array of student clubs and upcoming events.
 Users can browse through the listings, gaining quick insights into each club's description, its upcoming events, and the ability to directly access more detailed information.
- - Event Management: Club administrators have robust tools for managing events efficiently.
+ - **Event Management**: Club administrators have robust tools for managing events efficiently.
 They can effortlessly create new events, edit existing ones, and even cancel events if necessary.
 Additionally, users can easily interact with events, providing organizers with a clear idea of attendance and enabling better event planning.
- - User Interaction: Users can actively engage with the community by following clubs of interest and indicating their participation in upcoming events.
+ - **User Interaction**: Users can actively engage with the community by following clubs of interest and indicating their participation in upcoming events.
 The application fosters a sense of community involvement through these interactions, allowing users to stay connected with the clubs and events that align with their preferences.
- - Customization: Users have the ability to personalize their profiles by providing a brief description about themselves.
+ - **Customization**: Users have the ability to personalize their profiles by providing a brief description about themselves.
 While the customization options are currently limited to descriptions, this feature allows users to express their interests and create a more personalized profile within the app.
- - Admin Features: Administrators wield key functionalities to manage the application effectively.
+ - **Admin Features**: Administrators wield key functionalities to manage the application effectively.
 They can create new clubs, schedule events, and regulate user permissions within the app.
 Admins play a crucial role in maintaining the integrity of the platform and ensuring a smooth user experience.
- - Technologies Used: The application utilizes Java for the front end, providing a robust and familiar user interface for Android users.
+ - **Technologies Used**: The application utilizes Java for the front end, providing a robust and familiar user interface for Android users.
 The backend is powered by SQLite, a lightweight and efficient relational database management system.
 This combination allows for seamless data storage and retrieval, contributing to the overall performance of the application.

 ## Prerequisites